 - Read the application information available online at the scholarship’s website.

 - Talk to professors and mentors about securing letters of recommendation.

-- Schedule an appointment to meet with a representative from the Office of Undergraduate Research should you wish your application to be reviewed.
+- Schedule an appointment to meet with a representative from the Office of Undergraduate Research should you have any questions about the application process.